A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

 \section{Competitive Analysis}

-Let \ALG{} be the schedule computed by Algorithm~$\PlanMonotonicity$ for an instance of {\BDPS} under consideration, and let \OPT{} be a fixed optimal schedule for this instance (actually, \OPT{} can be any schedule for this instance).
+Let \ALG{} be the schedule computed by $\PlanMonotonicity$ for the instance of {\BDPS} under consideration, and let \OPT{} be a fixed optimal schedule for this instance.
+(Actually, \OPT{} can be any schedule for this instance.)
 For any time step $t$, by $\ALG[t]$ and $\OPT[t]$ we will denote packets scheduled by \ALG{} and \OPT, respectively, in slot $t$.
-Our overall goal is to show that $\phi\cdot w^0(\ALG) \ge w^0(\OPT)$.
-(Recall that $w^0_j$ denotes the original weight of packet $j$.)
+(By assumption~\ref{ass:virtualPackets}, we can assume that $\ALG[t]$ and $\OPT[t]$ are defined for all steps $t$.)
+Our overall goal is to show that $\phi\cdot w^0(\ALG) \ge w^0(\OPT)$, where, as defined earlier, we use notation $w^0_j$ for the original weight of packet $j$.

-\myparagraph{Notational convention.} The plan changes in the course of the algorithm's run, as a result of new packets arriving or scheduling a packet.
-In some contexts it is convenient to think of the current plan as a dynamic set, that we will denote by $\calP$.
-When more formal treatment is needed, we will use letters $P, Q, \dots$, often with appropriate subscripts or superscripts, to denote the snapshot of the plan before or after a particular change.
-For clarity, we index the snapshots not by the current time, but by events.
-Recall that, as defined earlier in Section~\ref{sec: plans}, an event is either the arrival of a new packet, or scheduling a packet in step $t$ (together with incrementing the current time to $t+1$).
-Events are numbered by integers, starting from 0, and each event occurs in a specific time step.
-Let $P^\sigma$ denote the plan just before event $\sigma$.
-Thus, as a result of an event $\sigma$, the current plan $\varplanP$ changes from $P^\sigma$ to $P^{\sigma+1}$.
+\myparagraph{Notational convention.} The optimal plan changes in the course of the algorithm's run, as a result of new packets arriving or of packets being transmitted.
+In some contexts, it is convenient to think of the current optimal plan as a dynamic set, which we will denote by $\varplanP$.
+When more formal treatment is needed, we will use letters $\planP, \planQ, \dots$, often with appropriate subscripts or superscripts, to denote the ``snapshot'', i.e., the current contents, of the optimal plan before or after a particular change.
+Namely, as already defined in Section~\ref{sec: online algorithm}, $\planPaftArrivals$ is the snapshot of the optimal plan after all packets arrive and before a packet is transmitted in step $t$.
+Furthermore, by $\planPbefStep$ we denote the optimal plan before any packet arrives in step $t$.
+Thus, as a result of transmitting a packet in step $t$, the optimal plan changes from $\planPaftArrivals$ to $\planPbefNextStep$.
+(See Figure~\ref{fig:notation for plans}.)
+We define more snapshots in the analysis of a transmission event, which will be split into more substeps.
+For clarity, the superscript of a particular snapshot contains the time index with respect to which the optimal plan is computed (unless it is clear from the context).

-Note that if $\sigma$ is the scheduling event in step $t$, then $P^t = P^\sigma$.
-This is a slight abuse of notation, but since we consistently use notation $t,t'$, etc.\ for time steps and $\sigma,\sigma'$, etc.\ for events, this notation will always have an unambiguous interpretation.